Tire Repairs, Pressures,

 How MOST tire punctures/flats occur (maybe!!):

-I am not sure of the commonly held belief that the front tire
+I am not sure of the full correctness of the commonly held belief that the front tire

 "sets up" road debris for rear tire punctures.
 I think